 Making A Case For More Humane Slaughter

-There are farmers and businesses already exploring humane slaughter practices at scale that can serve as the foundation for better slaughter practices.
+While I know not everyone has the ability (or desire) to raise their own meat, there are farmers and businesses already exploring humane slaughter practices at scale that can serve as the foundation for better slaughter practices.
 For example:

-- In UK, Crowdbuterching moves cows to an artisan butcher’s facility and let the animal rest for three days before it’s killed.
+- In the UK, Crowdbuterching moves cows to an artisan butcher’s facility and let the animal rest for three days before it’s killed.